OstapHolub/dropbox-browser/README.md

 # dropbox-browser
-Media files browser from a shared folder
+Media files browser from a shared folder.

-## Installation
+## 🧐 Why?

+Test project for interview.
+Quick and simple.

+## ❗️ Before you begin

 ### Install SwiftGen
 In order to compile project install:
 - [SwiftGen](https://github.com/SwiftGen/SwiftGen#installation)
 - [SwiftLint](https://github.com/realm/SwiftLint#using-homebrew)

-## Project Structure
+## 🛠 Project Structure

 ### Config
 Root folder for xcconfig files for release and debug configurations of the app.
 Each developer should have thier own config files called `config.debub` and `config.release` for Debub and Release configurations respectively.
 Structure is the same for both and looks like this: